nginxinc/nginx-amplify-doc/amplify-guide.md

 configfile = /etc/nginx/nginx.conf
 ```

 **Note**.
 It is better to avoid using this option and only add it as a workaround.
-Please take some time to fill out a support ticket in case you had to manually add the path to the NGINX config file. (this would be really much appreciated!)
+We'd appreciate if you take some time to fill out a support ticket in case you had to manually add the path to the NGINX config file.

 #### Configuring Host Tags